 All the Tiptoes' tales are for general family reading from kindergarten to age 10 or so.
 I am often asked about the order of my Tiptoes Lightly tales.
-Each title can be read separately since the tales exist in 'childhood time', however, there is a slight difference in tone and or languaging, and so here's my ordering.
+Each title can be read separately since the tales exist in 'childhood time', however, there is a slight difference in tone and languaging, so here's my ordering from younger to older.

 1) The Bee who lost his Buzz.